QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 ▻ Comments: Inline Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+This does not deviate from PEP-8, so I don't think it should be here.

 PEP-8 mandates that inline comments should be separated from the statement by at least two spaces.

 ^^^^^^^^^^^^^^^^^^^^